-The University of Wyoming 4-H Program receives financial support from various entities in our communities and state.
-It is our responsibility as a 4-H program (4-H educators, volunteers, and members) to ensure 4-H funds are managed in the most transparent manner.
-The Wyoming 4-H Financial Management Policies and Guidelines provide rules, guidance, and best practices for UW Extension offices, volunteers, and club officers for the management, accountability, and reporting of 4-H funds.
+The University of Wyoming 4-H program receives financial support from various entities in our communities and state.
+It is our responsibility as a 4-H Program (4-H Educators, volunteers, and members) to ensure that the management of 4-H funds is handled in the most transparent manner.
+The Wyoming 4-H Financial Management Policies and Guidelines provide rules, guidance, and best practices for Extension offices, volunteers, and club officers to follow when it comes to the management, accountability, and reporting of 4-H funds.

+1.0 Name and emblem protection

+It is the responsibility of the University of Wyoming Extension Director and State 4-H Program Leader to authorize use of the 4-H name and emblem in partnership with the Secretary of the United States Department of Agriculture.
+These responsibilities include:

+- A. Keeping records of all 4-H clubs/groups which have authority to use the 4-H name and emblem including club/group name, EIN, and associated bank accounts. - B. The responsibility for granting permission to use the 4-H name and emblem is typically given to UW 4-H Educators under the direction of the State 4-H Program Leader - C. Review each 4-H club/groups activities to determine that it meets the particular 4-H objective for which it was established - D. To provide a charter certificate or letter of authorizing the club/group to carry out a program of youth activities using the 4-H name and emblem.

+2.0 Public accountability and transparency

-- 1. Name and Emblem Protection - a.
-It is the responsibility of the University of Wyoming Extension director and state 4-H program leader to authorize use of the 4-H name and emblem in partnership with the Secretary of the United States Department of Agriculture.
-These responsibilities include: - i.
-Keeping records of all 4-H clubs/groups that have authority to use the 4-H name and emblem, including club/group name, EIN, and associated bank accounts. - ii.
-Granting permission to use the 4-H name and emblem.
-This responsibility is typically given to UW 4-H educators under the direction of the State 4-H Program leader - iii.
-Reviewing each 4-H club/group activities to determine that it meets the particular4-H objective for which it was established - iv.
-Providing a charter certificate or letter of authorizing the club/group to carry out a program of youth activities using the 4-H name and emblem. - 2.
-Public Accountability and Transparency - a.
-Federal law requires that funds raised or given to support of 4-H programs be handled in a manner of public trust.
-Specifically, 4-H financial operations must be transparent, open to inspection, meet the educational mission, and show how and from whom 4-H funds are received and distributed. - b.
-It is the responsibility of the club/group leadership to keep track of purchases, receipts, and account records. - c.
-Those handling 4-H funds must adhere to annual reviews, timely submission of reporting documents, and clear accounting and record keeping methods. - d.
-If concerns are raised regarding questionable activity, reporting, or financial practices with 4-H accounts, an official audit will be conducted by the State 4-H Office. - 3.
-4-H Program Financial Oversight - a.
-The UW 4-H educator has oversight authority on all 4-H financial accounts. - b.
-An annual county 4-H program budget will be prepared by the UW 4-H educator in conjunction with 4-H committee chairs, coaches, and/or group leaders with a county-wide programmatic focus. - c.
-The UW 4-H educator will share the county 4-H budget with the State 4-H Office for review and file.
+- A. Federal law requires that funds raised or given to support of 4-H programs be handled in a manner of public trust.
+Specifically, 4-H financial operations must be transparent, open to inspection, meet the educational mission, and show how/from whom 4-H funds are received and distributed. - B. It is the responsibility of the club/group leadership to keep track of purchases, receipts, and account records. - C. Those handling 4-H funds must adhere to annual reviews, timely submission of reporting documents, and clear accounting and record keeping methods. - D. If concerns are raised regarding questionable activity, reporting, or financial practices with 4-H accounts, an official audit will be conducted by the State 4-H Office.

+3.0 4-H Program Financial Oversight

+- A. The UW 4-H Educator has oversight authority on all 4-H financial accounts. - B. An annual county 4-H program budget will be prepared by the UW 4-H Educator in conjunction with 4-H committee chairs, coaches, and/or group leaders with a county wide programmatic focus. - C. The UW 4-H Educator will share the county 4-H budget with the Wyoming State 4-H Office for review and file.

+4.0 Operating Support- County Government and UW Extension

+UW Extension has an MOU with each county government to provide educational services in each county.
+Support from county budgets include things such as office space, phone, travel, administrative support, copy, etc., for a UW office.
+Currently, the MOU includes salary support for a UW 4-H Educator.

+5.0 UW Management Account